cabforum/netsec/docs/NSR.md

 In these Requirements, the CA is responsible for all tasks performed by Delegated Third Parties and Trusted Roles, and the CA SHALL define, document, and disclose to its auditors:

 a. the tasks assigned to Delegated Third Parties or Trusted Roles;
-b. the arrangements made with Delegated Third parties to ensure compliance with these Requirements; and
+b. the arrangements made with Delegated Third Parties to ensure compliance with these Requirements; and
-c. the relevant practices implemented by Delegated Third Parties.
+c. the relevant practices, procedures, and/or systems implemented by Delegated Third Parties.

 **Guiding Principle and Goal**: